TrendingTechnology/larua/README.md

 # Customization - partials
 ## Comments
-To use comments; use the pre-created file comments.hbs.
-Parse the full comment code (like 'disqus universal' code) in there.
+To use a third-party comments add-on; use the pre-created file comments.hbs.
+Parse the full comment code (like 'disqus universal' code) in there and it should be up and running.

 ## Google Analytics
 To use Google Analytics, please parse the analytics code through Ghost's dashboard -> 'code injection'.